yogendra-yatnalkar/yogendra-yatnalkar-hugo/content/notes/nlp/NLP_general.md

     - Mask word and predict the masked word

   - ***LLM Fine-Tuning:*** Again **unsupervised training like next word prediction**, but on small amount of task-specific data
+    - **Note**: In Computer vision mainly, when we say fine-tuning, we usually train only a small part of model (usually last few layers) again. **But in the case of LLM's, we retrain the entire Model.**

     - Within this second step, the paradigm has recently shifted to **Instruction Finetuning**.
 In this, the input text is of the form: *Instruction --> Context --> Question*.
 For further knowledge, a good source is: [Instruction Fine-tuning of Large Language Models | Niklas Heidloff](https://heidloff.net/article/instruct-tuning-large-language-models/)